JCThomas4214/CassMask/README.md

 #### [seam](https://github.com/JCThomas4214/CassMask/blob/master/libs/seam.ts)(): Rx.Observable\<any\>

++ returns joined observables

 #### [find](https://github.com/JCThomas4214/CassMask/blob/master/libs/find.ts)(items?: Object, opts?: Object): Schema

++ first argument can be empty or an object
+  + If no arguments or empty object, will SELECT all rows in the table
++ first argument should contain the columns for the WHERE clause
+  + columns should be in the same order as the primary keys
++ query will return an array of object or a single object

 #### [findOne](https://github.com/JCThomas4214/CassMask/blob/master/libs/findOne.ts)(items?: Object, opts?: Object): Schema

++ first argument can be empty or an object
+  + If no arguments or empty object, will SELECT the first row in the table
++ first argument should contain the columns for the WHERE clause
+  + columns should be in the same order as the primary keys
++ query will return a single object

 #### [create](https://github.com/JCThomas4214/CassMask/blob/master/libs/create.ts)(items: [Object || Array\<Object\>], opts?: Object): Schema

++ first argument can be an object or array of objects
++ objects must contain all columns to be inserted into the row
+  + primary keys are mandatory

 #### [update](https://github.com/JCThomas4214/CassMask/blob/master/libs/update.ts)(object: [Object || Array\<Object\>], opts?: Object): Schema

++ first argument can be an object or array of objects
++ objects must contain two subobjects, 'set' and 'in', in that order
+  + 'set' should contain all the columns you wish to SET (primary keys not allowed)
+  + 'in' should contain the primary key columns to find the row to UPDATE

 #### [remove](https://github.com/JCThomas4214/CassMask/blob/master/libs/remove.ts)(object?: [Object || Array\<Object\>], opts?: Object): Schema

++ first argument can be empty, an object, or array of objects
++ objects must contain the primary keys for the WHERE clause to DELETE the row
+  + Key Columns should be in their respective order

 <a name="TODO"></a>